Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem

-Let $\pi:Q \to M$ be a submersion, with vertical bundle $\calV$ and a chosen Ehresmann connection $\calH$.
-We lift the sub-Riemannian structure in the same way that we do with a more general optimal control problems.
-The lifted structure can be described as the sub-Riemannian manifold $(Q, \widetilde D, \widetilde \metricg)$, where
+Let $\pi:Q \to M$ be a submersion with vertical bundle $\calV$ and a chosen Ehresmann connection $\calH$.
+We lift the sub-Riemannian structure as with more general optimal control problems.
+The lifted structure can be described as the sub-Riemannian manifold $(Q, \tilde D, \tilde \tensorg)$, where

-and $\widetilde \metricg = \pi^* \metricg.$ We will say that this sub-Riemannian structure on $Q$ is lifted from $M$.
+and $\tilde \tensorg = \pi^* \tensorg |_{\tilde D} .$ We will say that this sub-Riemannian structure on $Q$ is lifted from~$M$.
 We present the following corollaries of Theorem \ref{th:main}.

-\begin{corollary} A curve $\lambda(t)$ in $T^*M$ is a normal extremal if and only if it is a projection of a normal extremal in $T^*Q$ contained in $\Ann(\calV)$.
-Conversely, projections of normal extremals in $T^*Q$ satisfy equation \eqref{projcurve} with $H = H_{sR}$. \end{corollary}
+\begin{corollary} A curve $\lambda(t)$ in $T^*M$ is a normal extremal if and only if any sufficently short segment is a projection of a normal extremal in $T^*Q$ contained in $\Ann(\calV)$.
+Conversely, the image in $T^*M$ of normal extremals in $T^*Q$ satisfy equation \eqref{maineq1} and \eqref{maineq2} with $H = H_{sR}$. \end{corollary}

-\begin{remark} In the special case when $D = TM$, making the base space a Riemannian manifold, projections of normal geodesics are given by Corollary~\ref{cor:Riemannbase}.
-The top space is then a sub-Riemannian manifold $(Q,\calH, \pi^*\metricg)$.
+In the special case when $D = TM$, making the base space a Riemannian manifold, projections of normal geodesics are given by Corollary~\ref{cor:Riemann}.
+The top space is then a sub-Riemannian manifold $(Q,\calH, \pi^*\tensorg |_{\calH})$.
 Also, $\calH$-horizontal lifts of Riemannian geodesics are normal geodesics.
-The latter fact was first observed in \cite[Th.
-6.2, Cor 6.5]{KhLe09}. \end{remark}
+The latter fact was first observed in \cite[Theorem 6.2, Corollary 6.5]{KhLe09}.

-\begin{theorem} A curve $\gamma$ in $M$ is abnormal if and only if any horizontal lift of any sufficiently short segment of the curve is abnormal.
+\begin{proposition} A curve $\gamma(t)$ in $M$ is abnormal if and only if any horizontal lift of any sufficiently short segment of the curve is abnormal.